 Bob and Brad D6 Pro – Best Value High Amplitude Device

-The stall force is impressive is well.
-It is about the same high as Ekrin B37’s.
-The advertised figure is a stunning 80lbs. but our tests gave us something closer to 60lbs.
-That is excellent power even for the most demanding users, and within our recommended range.
+The stall force is equally impressive.
+While the advertised figure stands at a whopping 80lbs, our tests resulted in a measurement closer to 60lbs.
+This still puts it in an excellent power range, even for the most demanding users, and comfortably within our recommended range.

-- The upper and lower handles are tilted to allow for a better grip and reduce tension on the wrist.
+- The upper and lower handles are tilted to provide a better grip and to reduce tension on the wrist.

 - The arm is adjustable and can be locked in one of five positions.

-The battery is decent as well.
-It charges via USB-C, and you can expect to use a single charge for 2-3 continuous hours.
-That translates to over a week on a charge.
+The battery life is also satisfactory.
+The device charges via USB-C, and we were able to use it for 2-3 continuous hours on a single charge.

 Any cons?
 Well, not many: